Armstrong joins disgraced sprint duo in hall of infamy

 EASTERN BLOC DRUGS REGIMES

-Armstrong was, USADA said, at the centre of the "most sophisticated, professionalized and successful doping program that sport has ever seen".
+Armstrong was, USADA said, at the centre of the "most sophisticated, professionalised and successful doping programme that sport has ever seen".

 Designed to capture the headlines, the USADA soundbite sidesteps the drug regimes of the 1950s when eastern bloc schoolchildren were fed steroids in order to produce a master race of athletes at the height of the Cold War when the medals table was viewed as a symbol of national virility.